 - capacity upgrades where the Melton Line meets the metropolitan network at Sunshine Station (part of the Sunbury Line).

-This initiative is complementary to the Melbourne rail network capacity High Priority Initiative and the Ballarat Line Upgrade project, which are also included on the Infrastructure Priority List.
+This proposal is complementary to the Melbourne rail network capacity Early-Stage Proposal, which isalso included on the Infrastructure Priority List.

 Proponent to develop potential investment options (Stage 2 of Infrastructure Australia’s Assessment Framework).